carpentries/instructor-training/learners/checkout.md

 it works to volunteer as an Instructor.

 Welcome sessions are a specific type of Community Session.
 While you can attend other types, we ask that you attend a welcome session specifically for this step.
-If you see another session you would like to attend, you may choose to apply that to fulfil your [Get Involved step](#getinvolved).
+If you see another session you would like to attend, you may choose to apply that to fulfil your [Get Involved step](#getinvolved), but not the Welcome Session step.

 Sign up on the [Community Welcome Sessions Etherpad][welcome].
-Other types of sessions can be accessed from the [Community Sessions Etherpad][discussion].
 **Take care to double check
 the time zone**, and mark your calendar after signing up!
 At the time of the event, the Zoom link may be found at the top of that Etherpad.